zaproxy/zaproxy-website/site/content/docs/automate/automation-framework.md

 ### Exit Value

-If you run the framework from the command line then ZAP will exit with:
+If you run the framework from the command line then ZAP will by default exit with:

 * 0: The plan ran without any problems reported
 * 1: The plan failed with an error
 * 2: The plan ran but there were warnings

 The framework will exit with `2` if there are warnings even if the [environment](/docs/desktop/addons/automation-framework/environment/) `failOnWarning` parameter is set to `false`.
-If you need ZAP to exit with `0` in this case then you can run ZAP with a Linux / macOS command line like:

-* `bash -c "./zap.sh -cmd -autorun /path/to/your/af-plan.yaml" || [ $? -ne 1 ]`
+The [exitStatus](/docs/desktop/addons/automation-framework/job-exitstatus/) job allows you to set ZAP's exit code based on scan results.